 Maybe you've booked a flight to Puerto Rico or you are considering a trip to Puerto Rico.
 A vacation in Puerto Rico is nothing short of extraordinary.
-You will be surprised at how many different things there are to do on the smallest island of the Greater Antilles.
+You will be surprised at how many things there are to do on the smallest island of the Greater Antilles.
 I have compiled a list of fun family things to do in Puerto Rico.
-Most of these activities are little kid-friendly!
+Most of these activities are kid-friendly!

 This post may contain affiliate links and I may earn a small commission at no additional cost to you.
 As an Amazon Affiliate, I earn from qualifying purchases.